Enabling a Change-Resilient Workforce

 Remaining open to new and better ways to work enables teams to remain connected and strong regardless of where the rapidly shifting workplace takes us.

 We encourage leaders to consider all kinds of differences to inform how they can best interact with employees.
-Think about things like:
+Think about factors like:

 What works today might not work tomorrow.
 What works for Sally might not work for Chad.
 But finding what will work best while continuing to assess and improve will create that change-resilient workforce that is ready for what tomorrow brings.